 - Throughout the sector, the average vendor earns a moderate level of profit

-- To further drive profit margins up, operators are increasingly investing in automation machines in services to cut down wage costs
+- To further drive profit margins up, operators are increasingly investing in automation machines and software to cut down wage costs

 Key sector trends will continue to be favorable for buyers in the next three years.
 ProcurementIQ anticipates that prices for office management products and services will experience modest growth.
 As in recent years, substitutes will continue to be considered as viable alternatives to traditional office management products and services.
-In addition, the level of price competition in the sector will further strengthen; vendors are expected to offer incentives to buyers for their business as they look to steal market share away from competitors.
-Finally, profit margins are expected to increase in most downstream markets.
-This trend will afford buyers additional room to negotiate rates for office management products and services.
+In addition, price competition in the sector will further develop; vendors are expected to offer incentives to buyers for their business as they look to steal market share away from competitors.
+Finally, the average vendor’s profit margins are expected to increase, which will afford buyers additional room to negotiate rates for office management products and services.